 The MAC is able to translate outside transcripts to determine a student’s English skills and equivalent level of education in the US.
 For more information, go to MAC.

-The Newcomer Learning Academy (NLA) is a two-year program for students aged 14-20 who have arrived in the United States within the past year.
+The Newcomer Learning Academy (NLA) is a four-year program for high school students who have arrived in the United States within the past year.
 The NLA is an accelerated and intensive course of study that includes three daily English for Speakers of Other Languages (ESOL) classes.
 For more information, go to NLA.

 By federal law, schools can not provide any outside agency, including the U.S. Citizenship and Immigration Services, with any information from a student’s school files unless a subpoena is presented.
 It is unlawful for a school to request a student to produce a Social Security card, passport, or immigration documents.
 School personnel should also be aware that they have no legal obligation to enforce U.S. immigration laws.